erictune/adventofcode2022/README.md

 Defining a custom error type as an enum to provide details.
 `fold()` method on iterators.
 Defining an additional module within a crate -  [good reference](https://www.sheshbabu.com/posts/rust-module-system/)).
 Working with nested vectors - error handling is tricky.
+Defining a function that operates on iterators using type bounds on the iterator type and its item type.
+Used crate "grid" which lets you iterate over a 2d-like array rowwise or columnwise.
+Very cool how the lazy iterators stack up to let you go in any direction.

 ### Longer Notes